 Bilberries seem to relieve some of this pressure through both the changes they provoke in arterial stiffness, capillary action, and their potential effects on insulin levels.
 These play an important role in how bilberries protect your eyes—even modestly.

-A-Glucosidase Inhibitor And Diabetes-Relief?
+A-Glucosidase Inhibitor and Diabetes-Relief?
 Controversial

 One of the controversial claims around bilberries and blueberries includes their effect on insulin reaction, regulation, and resistance.